maple-labs/maple-docs/technical-resources/interfaces/pool.md

 <br />

 ### `previewDeposit`

 Allows an on-chain or off-chain user to simulate the effects of their deposit at the current block, given current on-chain conditions.
 MUST return as close to and no more than the exact amount of shares that would be minted in a &#x60;deposit&#x60; call in the same transaction.
 MUST NOT account for deposit limits like those returned from &#x60;maxDeposit&#x60; and should always act as though the deposit would be accepted.
-MUST NOT revert.

 ```solidity
     function previewDeposit(